 The following checks are performed when an Enable Perfmon Counter command is issued to the Enhanced Command Interface.
 If any error check fails, then the error is reported in the Enhanced Command Response Register.
 If no error is detected, then successful completion is reported in the Enhanced Command Response Register and the Enable field in the corresponding Counter Configuration Register is Set to indicate that the counter is enabled.
-The hardware detects the following errors for Enable Perfmon Counter commands:
+The hardware detects the following errors for the Enable Perfmon Counter commands:

 - The Counter Index is greater than the number of counter registers present in hardware. - Multiple events are enabled to be counted and one or more filters are also enabled. - The Event Group is not supported by the counter. - The Event Select field attempts to enable an event within an event group that is not supported by the counter. - Interrupt on Overflow or Global Freeze on Overflow is enabled when not supported.
-Interrupt on Overflow support or Global Freeze on Overflow support is indicated by IOS and GFS in Performance Monitoring Capability register.
-If a Counter Capability register has the Per-Counter Capabilities field set, then the counter specific IOS and GFS fields indicate if each is supported for that counter. - A filter is programmed that is not supported. - A filter is enabled for an event it does not apply.
+Interrupt on Overflow support or Global Freeze on Overflow support is indicated by IOS and GFS in the Performance Monitoring Capability register.
+If a Counter Capability register has the Per-Counter Capabilities field set, then the counter specific IOS and GFS fields indicate if each is supported for that counter. - A filter is programmed that is not supported.
+Refer to PERFCAP_REG for supported filters reported by hardware. - A filter is enabled for an event that is not supported by hardware as a valid filter and event pairing.